 WASHINGTON — Where investigations related to President Donald Trump stand and what may lie ahead for him:

-The Justice Department expects to make a redacted version of special counsel Robert Mueller’s report on the Russia investigation public Thursday.
+The Justice Department expects to make a redacted version of special counsel Robert Mueller’s report on the Russia investigation public Thursday morning.

 DID THE TRUMP CAMPAIGN COLLUDE WITH RUSSIA?